Heinz Hermann Thiele

 Heinz Hermann Thiele (2 April 1941 – 23 February 2021) was a German businessman and the chairman of Knorr-Bremse AG, a German automobile brakes manufacturer, and chairman of Vossloh, a German transport technology manufacturer.
-At the time of his death, he had a net worth of $20.2 billion, making him the fourth richest person in Germany; he was also the largest shareholder in the German carrier Lufthansa AG.
+At the time of his death, he had a net worth of $20.2 billion, making him the fourth-richest person in Germany; he was also the largest shareholder in the German carrier Lufthansa AG.
 He was a recipient of the Order of Merit of the Federal Republic of Germany and the Bavarian Order of Merit.

 Early life

 Thiele was born on 2 April 1941 in Mainz, in Germany.
-His family fled from eastern Germany during the war and he grew up in Vlotho and Minden, now in North Rhine-Westphalia.
+His family fled from Eastern Germany during the war, and he grew up in Vlotho and Minden, now in North Rhine-Westphalia.
 His father, who was taken captive during World War II, returned in 1945 and restarted his career as a notary and a lawyer.
 The family property in Berlin was destroyed during the war, and Thiele grew up with limited financial means.

-He graduated from high school in 1961 and earned a master's degree in law from the Ludwig Maximilian University of Munich.
+He graduated from high school in 1961 and earned a master's degree in law from LMU Munich.